liberland/docs/blockchain/white-paper.md

 # White Paper Liberland Blockchain

 ## Introduction
-* Liberland is a country established in 2015, on a no man’s land (terra nullius) between Croatia and Serbia (www.liberland.org).
+Liberland is a country established in 2015, on a no man’s land (terra nullius) between Croatia and Serbia (www.liberland.org).
 Liberland’s founders are blockchain and liberty enthusiasts.
 Liberland’s State project could be summarised by two concepts: Minimal state and distributive governance.
-* We want to make all e-government services available to our citizens using our substrate-based blockchain (https://github.com/liberland/liberland).
+Liberland's aim is to make all e-government services available to our citizens using our substrate-based blockchain (https://github.com/liberland/liberland).
-* While working on establishing the physical State in the designated area, Liberland is building a virtual representation of that area in its Metaverse.
-This “virtual Liberland” governance shall become the first use case for our system.
-The Metaverse is being built as we speak (world.liberland.org).
+Liberland governance shall become the first use case for our system

 ## The Scope:
-### Liberland Blockchain / Node
-* We create our own Substrate based blockchain.
+Liberland sponsored the building of a Level 1 (L1) Substrate based blockchain.
 Based on Polkadot, the consensus mechanism will be a version of Delegated Proof of Stake.
-* Our project is not a parachain of Polkadot but a stand-alone blockchain.
+This project is not a parachain of Polkadot but a stand-alone blockchain.
-* The node is easy to download & install for anyone with a basic knowledge of Linux, our first supported operating system.

-### Backend
-* The backend is the database (or a set of databases further on) and the Substrate nodes.
-We will create API connections with the Metaverse and its specific functions and other extrinsic services.

-### Frontend
-* The front end will consist of pages designed for Liberlanders to interact with their government.
-It will include and will not be limited to the following sub-domains:
-a) a wallet interface;
-b) an interface with validators;
-c) political interface, i.e. for the elections, candidates, legislative drafting;
-d) an interface for government registers and other services;
-e) the internal government front ends for the officials to work in & access the chain;
-f) the treasury interface;
-* In addition, there will be a whole set of front-ends that will allow the blockchain to interact with the metaverse.
-Public Blockchain
-* This is a public blockchain owned by the holders of coins and tokens.
-Liberland funds and supports its development, and Liberland will provide the first use case or set of use cases.
-The licence is MIT, the same licence that Bitcoin uses, and Liberland is in no way the owner of the blockchain or the related materials.
-* Anyone can use our codebase to clone our project and fork it or create a new project based on it.
+## Permissionless Core
+Everyone can permissionlessly use the tokens and coins of our blockchain as a store of value or a medium of exchange.
+Only the advanced functionalities critical for the project’s future are permissioned.
+DeFi projects on our chain will not be permissioned unless otherwise designed by the 3rd party developers on a per-project basis.

 ## Permissioned Access
-* Liberland is a State, and it needs to maintain its security in ways that normal blockchains do not require.
-* To accommodate those needs, certain blockchain functions require permissioned access for special types of users: Citizens and E-Residents.
+Liberland is a State, and it needs to maintain its security in ways that normal blockchains do not require.
+To accommodate those needs, certain blockchain functions require permissioned access for special types of users: Citizens and E-Residents.
 To become either, one has to go through a KYC process.
 In addition, the access requires the purchase and a vested holding of a certain amount of our Token (LLM); see below.
-* The main areas which require permissioned access are:
+The main areas which require permissioned access are:
 a) running a Validator node; and
 b) on-chain governance.
-* Access to these functionalities requires one to become a Citizen in Liberland.
+Access to these functionalities requires one to become a Citizen in Liberland.
 This is a substantial commitment.
-We may assume a level of loyalty to the project beyond a casual investor.
+Liberland assumes a level of loyalty to the project beyond a casual investor in one who is willing to undertake this commitment.

-* Please note: Everyone can permissionlessly use the tokens and coins of our blockchain as a store of value or a medium of exchange.
-Only the advanced functionalities critical for the project’s future are permissioned.
-DeFi projects on our chain will not be permissioned unless otherwise designed by the 3rd party developers on a per-project basis.
-Coins:
+## On-Chain Assets

-## Liberland Dollar (LLD)
+### Liberland Dollar (LLD)
-* Liberland Dollar is the coin of the blockchain.
+* Liberland Dollar is the ledger native token of the blockchain.
 Its main functions are:
 a) a medium of exchange; and
 b) an instrument to maintain network consensus and network security.

-* The LLD will be minted according to rules inherited from Polkadot, although tweaked to produce less of an inflationary curve.
-This means an “ideal staking ratio”, and if the total number of staked LLD is lower than that ideal ratio, the inflation rate speeds up.
-If it is higher, the inflation rate slows down.
-* There is no hard limit on the number of LLD in existence.
+The LLD will be minted according to rules inherited from Polkadot.
+This includes Polkadot's (“ideal staking ratio”)[https://wiki.polkadot.network/docs/learn-staking-advanced] mechanism.
+As such, there is no hard limit on the number of LLD in existence.

-## Liberland Merit (LLM)
+### Liberland Merit (LLM)
 * Liberland Merit (LLM) will be our blockchain's governance token and Liberland itself.
 It has been set up using the Assets Substrate pallet.
 It will serve as the Store-of-Value token, the tokenomics being somewhat similar to the BTC:
 * There will be a hard cap of 70 million in total.
 A fixed amount of LLM will be minted over a timeframe of 48 years, allowing inflation to be fixed (being able to pre-calculate future inflation percentages) and controlled over time.
 Please see the details here: https://docs.google.com/spreadsheets/d/1uBuGNQMuyz9p4_JBbza7Wa8hWCYkGdGjoOISF0LPKro/edit#gid=0.